tonethar/IGME-330-Master/notes/HW-cage-clicker-3.md

 fillText(ctx,"Click to play again!", screenWidth/2, screenHeight/2 + 55, "20pt courier", "red");
 ```

 2. Test it.
-The game states should now all be functioning, and if you click on all of the cages you will get to the game over screen and see your final score.
+- The game states (screens) should now all be functioning, and if you click on all of the cages you will get to the game over screen and see your final score.
+- When you click the mouse on the *Game Over* screen, you will returned to the *Start Screen*

 <hr><hr>